- Health Checks

 Follicles are small fluid sacs that contain an immature egg, found in the ovaries.
 During ovulation, a mature egg is released from a mature (dominant) follicle.

 Antral follicles are small follicles present in the ovaries that we can see during the transvaginal ultrasound scan.
-These follicles are typically very small, between 2-9mm in diameter, and can be regarded as ‘developing’ follicles which contain an immature egg.
+These follicles are typically very small, between 2-10mm, and can be regarded as ‘developing’ follicles which contain an immature egg.
 These follicles can potentially produce a mature egg and ovulate in the future.
 The amount of these follicles is indicative of the number of developing follicles remaining in the ovary and thus provide a guide on the number of eggs.

 The fewer the number of visible antral follicles, the fewer the eggs remaining.
 Conversely the higher the number of visible antral follicles, the higher the remaining eggs.
 As already mentioned as a women ages, she will naturally have fewer eggs remaining, therefore, having fewer antral follicles.